 Craft your message

-The pivotal part of the entire press conference is its messaging.
-Generating compelling and succinct talking points is key in making sure the press retells your agency’s story with its original intent.
+The pivotal part of the entire press conference is it’s messaging.
+Generating compelling and concise talking points is key in making sure the press retells your agency’s story with its original intent.

 Write three to five key talking points, no more, no less.
-By not providing more than five key talking points this will assist you and your agency in staying on track, maintaining your audience’s attention, and ensuring what you are saying is easily understood.
+Not providing more than five key talking points will assist you and your agency stay on track, maintain your audience’s attention, and ensure that what you are saying is easily understood.

 Pick a site

 Picking a site for your press conference is almost as important as generating the message.
-It’s important to choose a location that is in close proximity to reporters and news publications that you invite, because what good is hosting a press conference without press?
+It’s important to choose a location close to reporters and news publications that you invite because what good is hosting a press conference without press?